The Ultimate Low Cost North West Arkansas Travel Guide

 A photo of a Daisy BB gun.

-Next door, in the neighboring town of Rogers Arkansas, is another small museum, the Daisy BB gun museum, that is a lot of fun, especially if you liked your BB gun and especially if you are (or knows someone who is) a fan of the movie "A Christmas Story".
+Next door, in the neighboring town of Rogers, Arkansas, is another small museum, the Daisy BB gun museum, that is a lot of fun, especially if you liked your BB gun and especially if you are (or know someone who is) a fan of the movie "A Christmas Story".

-I was shocked to see how many different types of BB guns there were and I was also shocked to see the number of inappropriate toys.
+I was shocked to see how many different types of BB guns there were, and by the number of inappropriate toys.
 For example, in the 1930s, you could get an indoor target range for your Daisy BB gun.
-There were even advertisements of mom demonstrating how target shooting was done.
+There were even advertisements of a mom demonstrating how target shooting was done.

 Day Three: Day of Rest